 On October 30, 2014, the United States Trustee, which is part of the Department of Justice, filed an application in In re Nyree Belton, a Chapter 7 bankruptcy case pending in the U.S. Bankruptcy Court for the Southern District of New York for orders authorizing discovery of the Bank pursuant to Rule 2004 of the Federal Rules of Bankruptcy Procedure, related to an investigation of the Bank's credit reporting.
 The discovery, which is ongoing, concerns allegations made in Belton et al. v.
 GE Capital Consumer Lending, a putative class action adversary proceeding pending in the same Bankruptcy Court.
 In the Belton adversary proceeding, which was filed on April 30, 2014, plaintiff alleges that the Bank violates the discharge injunction under Section 524(a)(2) of the Bankruptcy Code by attempting to collect discharged debts and by failing to update and correct credit information to credit reporting agencies to show that such debts are no longer due and owing because they have been discharged in bankruptcy.
 Plaintiff seeks declaratory judgment, injunctive relief and an unspecified amount of damages.
-On December 15, 2014, the Bankruptcy Court entered an order staying the adversary proceeding pending an appeal to the District Court of the Bankruptcy Court's order denying the Bank's motion to compel arbitration.
-On October 14, 2015, the Bankruptcy Court granted the Bank's motion to compel arbitration.
+On December 15, 2014, the Bank's motion to compel arbitration.
+On October 14, 2015, the District Court reversed the Bankruptcy Court and on November 4, 2015, the Bankruptcy Court granted the Bank's motion to compel arbitration.